interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 >itwinai exec-pipeline +pipe_key=preproc_pipeline

 where preproc_pipeline is the pipeline's name.
-Itwinai will execute the following steps,see the config,yaml file:
+Itwinai will execute the following steps, see the config.yaml file:

 - The preprocessing step named Data-processor
 - A scan with Annalisa, the step named Annalisa-scan
 - The spectrogram production step named QT-dataset

-Instead the dataset has been been already preprocessed, you need only the latter two steps.
+Instead suppose the dataset has been been already preprocessed, you need only the latter two steps.
 So type

 > itwinai exec-pipeline +pipe_key=preproc_pipeline +pipe_steps=[Annalisa-scan,QT-dataset]

-where we have provided a list of step for execution.
+where we have provided a list of steps for execution.

 For the training of the model the syntax is simplified